boldbi/boldbi-kubernetes/docs/consent-to-deploy-client-libraries.md

 | InfluxData.Net            | influxdb      |
 | PhantomJS WebKit          | phantomjs     |

-If you want to use all client libraries in the Bold BI application, then pass the following string as value for `INSTALL_OPTIONAL_LIBS` envrionment variable.
+If you want to use all client libraries in the Bold BI application, then pass the following string as value for `INSTALL_OPTIONAL_LIBS` environment variable.
 You need to add the names only for the libraries which you are consenting to use with Bold BI application.

 `phantomjs,mongodb,mysql,influxdb,snowflake,oracle,npgsql`